 Credit: Toby Glanville

-Olivia Laing is an internationally acclaimed writer and critic.
-They’re the author of eight books, including The Lonely City, Everybody and the Sunday Times number one bestseller, The Garden Against Time.
+Olivia Laing is an internationally acclaimed writer.
+Their books include The Lonely City, Everybody and the Sunday Times number one bestseller, The Garden Against Time.
 Laing’s first novel, Crudo, won the James Tait Black Memorial Prize.
 They’re a Fellow of the Royal Society of Literature and an Honorary Fellow of the Royal Academy of Arts, and in 2018 were awarded the Windham-Campbell Prize for non-fiction.
-Laing’s books have been translated into twenty-one languages.
+Their books have been translated into twenty-one languages.

-The Silver Book will be published in November 2025 by Hamish Hamilton in the UK, FSG in the US and Il Saggiatore in Italy.
-It’s a queer love story and a noirish thriller set in the dream factory of Italian cinema in the 1970s, where nothing is as it seems.
-Pre-order here.
+The Silver Book, Laing’s second novel, is out now.
+It’s a queer love story and noirish thriller set in the dream factory of Italian cinema in the 1970s, where nothing is as it seems.

 Books: Bookshop.org